Jasmine Sandlas: 2017–2022: Successful singles, What's In A Name and debut EP

-2021: The Great Punjabi Experiment

-TGME was an experimental album that Jasmine Sandlas released to observe if her predictions, about "what kind of music people like, were right or wrong".
+TGPE (The Great Punjabi Experiment) was an experimental album that Jasmine Sandlas released to observe "if her predictions, about what kind of music people like, were right or wrong".
 It consisted of 9 songs.
 The first promotional single "Gaana Challe Ya Na" was released on 8 March 2021 and the album rollout concluded with the single release of "Dil Tutteya", which was released on 10 February 2022.

-2022: Tini

-Jasmine Sandlas released an EP called "Tini" on her birthday that included 4 songs: “Yakeen”, “Kehnda Hi Nahi”, “Hava Vich” and “Kehri Gali.”
+Sandlas released an EP called Tini on her birthday that included 4 songs: “Yakeen”, “Kehnda Hi Nahi”, “Hava Vich” and “Kehri Gali.”
 Sandlas released a single called "Jee Jeha Karda" on 7 November 2022.

-2023
+2023–present: Return to film soundtracks

 Jasmine's first project of the year, "Jehri Ve" released on 30 January 2023, which also had vocals from fellow singer Gippy Grewal.
 The track was included on soundtrack of the Punjabi movie Mitran Da Naa Chalda.

-“Ittar", written by Jaani, was released on 7 March.
-B Praak composed the music for the track.
+In August 2023, she dropped the Rude EP, consisting of four songs.
+In the same year, Jasmine was inducted into the Women Songwriter's Hall of Fame for her impact on the music industry.